 I lift the blinds on the back door and there he is.
-The garden birds are on the lookout for food each morning, but while other birds wait in the pine trees or gather on the fence, this fledgling has been sitting between the flower pots for the past two days.
-As I open the door, he hurries forward to be first in line for the soaked mealworms I sprinkle on the patio and under the table.
-He will be safe there.
-I have grown fond of this blackbird fledgling, although I know he is quite poorly.
+Every morning, the garden birds arrive for breakfast but while other birds wait in the pine trees or gather on the fence, this fledgling sits between the flower pots.
+As I open the door, he hurries forward to be first in line for the soaked mealworms I sprinkle on the patio and then under the table where he will be safe.
+I have grown fond of this blackbird fledgling, although I know he is sick.
 He can no longer fly like his sibling.

 I noticed them in early May – the first of the season’s blackbird fledglings in our small garden.
-I had been out to top up the feeders and water dishes like I do every morning.
-I was having breakfast, watching birds come and go – blackbirds, pigeons, doves, bluetits, greenfinches, the usual regulars.
-Then I saw a female blackbird fly to the base of the laurel tree met by two fluffy chicks, beaks wide open.
-I have let low branches sprout from the laurel for this very purpose – a safe haven for fledglings.
+I was topping up the feeders and water dishes like I do every morning before breakfast, watching birds come and go – blackbirds, pigeons, doves, bluetits, greenfinches, the usual regulars.
+I saw a female blackbird fly to the base of the laurel tree where she was met by two fluffy chicks, beaks wide open.
+I have left the low branches sprouting from the laurel for this very purpose – a safe haven for fledglings.
 Such joy!
 Through my binoculars, I watched the female fly back and forth to her chicks with their stubby tails and flapping wings.
 But with the joy comes anxiety.
-Away from the safety of their nest, the chicks are vulnerable on the ground for five days or so while they learn to fly.
+Away from the relative safety of their nest, chicks on the ground are vulnerable for five days or so while they learn to fly.
 I would need to keep watch for my neighbour’s cat, which sometimes stalks along the fence.

-A couple of days after first seeing the chicks on the ground, a fledgling hits our kitchen window, falls onto the patio, and spins around on its back.
-It has to be one of the new chicks.
-The other pair of fledglings in our garden are older and can fly well.
+A couple of days after first seeing the chicks on the ground, a fledgling hit our kitchen window, fell onto the patio, and spun around on its back.
+It had to be one of the new chicks.
+The other pair of fledglings in our garden were older and could fly quite well.
 They didn’t fledge in our garden – I had watched their parents take food elsewhere.
-The dazed fledgling seems unable to walk properly and keeps falling over.
-I put him in a box on the grass to give him a safe place to recover but he soon comes out.
-For three hours, I watch and worry he isn’t eating or drinking – his mother has only been to feed him once even though she is feeding his sibling nearby.
-He seems to recover and flies up to the wooden fence.
-I’m delighted.
+The dazed fledgling seemed unable to walk properly and kept falling over.
+I put him in a box on the grass to give him a safe place to recover but he soon came out.
+For three hours, I watched and worried he wasn’t eating or drinking – his mother had only fed him once even though she was feeding his sibling nearby.
+He seemed to recover and flew up to the wooden fence.
+I was delighted.

 Wednesday, 30 May